 A majority of states have expanded the common-law crime of burglary to include "remaining-in" burglary, cases where the defendant initially entered legally but then illegally remained in the building with the intent to commit a crime - for example, entered a department store legally but stayed without permission after the store closed.
 In Taylor v.
 United States, 495 U.S. 575 (1990), the Supreme Court defined burglary for purposes of the federal Armed Career Criminal Act (ACCA) as the "unlawful or unprivileged entry into, or remaining in, a building or structure, with intent to commit a crime."
 Then, in Quarles v.
 United States, 139 S. Ct.
 1872 (2019), the Court followed the approach taken in a number of states and held that remaining-in burglary under the ACCA does not require that the defendant have "the intent to commit a crime at the exact moment when he or she first unlawfully remains in a building or structure," but includes cases where the defendant "forms the intent to commit a crime at any time while unlawfully remaining."
-"Put simply," the Court explained, "for burglary predicated on unlawful entry, the defendant must have the intent to commit a crime at the time of entry," but "[f]or burglary predicated on unlawful remaining, the defendant must have the intent to commit a crime at the time of entry," but "[f]or burglary predicated on unlawful remaining, the defendant must have the intent to commit a crime at the time of entry." but "f]or burglary predicated on unlawful remaining, which is any time during which the defendant unlawfully remains."
+"Put simply," the Court explained, "for burglary predicated on unlawful entry, the defendant must have the intent to commit a crime at the time of entry," but "[f]or burglary predicated on unlawful remaining, the defendant must have the intent to commit a crime at the time of remaining, which is any time during which the defendant unlawfully remains."